amirshee93/UNC-104-transport-properties-are-robust-and-independent-of-changes-in-its-cargo-binding/README.md

 The normalized steady-state distribution of bound motor proteins for wild-type (WT), UBA1 knockdown, and FBXB-65 knockdown conditions.
 A theoretical curve defined by f(x)=x*exp(−x), allowing for direct comparison between experiment and theory.
-Clear labeling and axis formatting to enhance interpretability and publication quality.